Mo-Ling-Trumpet/SteamEdit-CN/README.md

 ### 📝 Disclaimer

 * **Original Author**: Tim Green (https://steamedit.tg-software.com/)
-* **Modifications**: This version features full interface localization and various UI layout fixes performed by 墨翎.
+* **Modifications**: This version features full interface localization and various UI layout fixes performed by 墨翎.  **The original mokeling account has been marked by GitHub.
+Currently, I’m using this “alternative account” instead.**
 * **License & Permissions**: I do not own the copyright to the original software; please contact me for removal in case of any infringement.
 Regarding the localization and UI modifications I have contributed, anyone is welcome to perform secondary processing or further improvements without additional authorization.